 The Refining Community serves the oil industry by providing consulting, training and conferences especially for residue upgrading – bottom of the barrel.

 Our mission is to connect the downstream refining community and technology providers.
-To achieve this, the company brings together the Delayed Coker, Fluid Catalytic Cracker, Sulfur Recovery [Amine, Sour Water, Claus & Tailgas] and I&E operators and reliability technicians, process, project and mechanical engineers, inspectors, supervisors, managers, suppliers, and EPC’s to learn from each other’s expertise and improve productivity while lowering the risk.
+To achieve this, the company brings together the Delayed Coker, Fluid Catalytic Cracker and Resid HydroCracker operators and reliability technicians, process, project and mechanical engineers, inspectors, supervisors, managers, suppliers, and EPC’s to learn from each other’s expertise and improve productivity while lowering the risk.

 What We Do

-The Refining Community offers technical training courses for Delayed Coking (DCU), Fluid Catalytic Cracking (FCCU), Sulfur Recovery (SRU), Instrumentation and Electrical (I&E), Coke Drum Integrity, Refining Fundamentals and other topics.
+The Refining Community offers technical training courses for Delayed Coking (DCU), Fluid Catalytic Cracking (FCCU), Coke Drum Integrity, Refining Fundamentals and other topics.
 Courses are offered at the beginning of RefComm®, at regional locations and customized for refinery and vendor locations.
 Contact us to arrange training.

 The Refining Community provides consulting services through it’s Field Services division: